 Enos stole more than 30 bases for four straight seasons (1976-1979) while with Houston.
 In 1,688 career big league games from 1972-86, he hit .277 (1647x5952) with 60 home runs and 596 RBI.
 He started 149 games at third base for the 1980 National League West Champion Astros and played on two other division-winning clubs, the 1974 Baltimore Orioles and the 1985 Los Angeles Dodgers.

 From 1991-94, Enos provided analysis on Home Sports Entertainment telecasts of Astros home games and from 1991-96, he hosted the weekly call-in show, Astros Report, on KCOH Radio.
 He was a member of the Texas Southern University’s Board of Regents from 1995-2001 and served as interim athletic director for the school in 2000.

 Enos is a graduate of L.A.
-Harbor Junior College in San Pedro, CA., where he was an all-conference selection in baseball.
+Harbor Junior College in San Pedro, Calif., where he was an all-conference selection in baseball.
 He is a cousin of former Major Leaguers Dick Davis and Ken Landreaux.
-He and his wife, Ruby, make their home in Missouri City, TX.
+He and his wife, Ruby, make their home in Missouri City, Texas.
 Enos has three sons, Marcus, Stephen and Cordell.